-There are many waterfall hikes and hikes with incredible views of the Columbia Gorge.
+There are many waterfall hikes and hikes with incredible views of the Columbia Gorge but they are not necessarily the best for those hiking with kids.
 Some of the hikes we have gone on were easy for my kids while others were a struggle.
 I have not included any hikes that were a struggle for them.
-These are the 11 Best Hikes for Kids in the Columbia River Gorge I have found so far that are easy enough for kids and almost all of them include waterfalls and scenic views.
+These are the 14 Best Hikes for Kids in the Columbia River Gorge I have found so far that are easy enough for kids and almost all of them include waterfalls and scenic views.

-11 Best Hikes for Kids in the Columbia River Gorge
+14 Best Hikes for Kids in the Columbia River Gorge

-3. Wahkeena Falls is a beautiful hike.
+Wahkeena Falls is a beautiful hike.
 It is not much of a hike to Wahkeena Falls, but you can keep going up to the Lemmon’s Viewpoint a scenic overlook.
 I encourage you to keep hiking up to Fairy Falls after taking in the view.

-4. Oneonta Gorge is no easy hike.
+The Oneonta Gorge is no easy hike.
 It is a short hike, just 1.2 miles round trip.
 In order to complete this hike you wade through water, climb over boulders, and shimmy across fallen trees.
 To learn more about this hike, read my Oneonta Gorge post.

-6. Bridal Veil Falls is a kid friendly hike along the Columbia Scenic Highway 25 minutes east of Portland, OR.
+Bridal Veil Falls is a kid-friendly hike along the Columbia Scenic Highway 25 minutes east of Portland, OR.
 When you are driving along the highway from Troutdale, OR east toward Multnomah Fall, Bridal Veil will be the second waterfall you come to.
 It’s just after Latourell Falls.
 If you would rather take I-84 out to the waterfall area, then you will take the Bridal Veil exit.

 The Bridal Veil Falls hike is an easy one, less than a mile round trip.
 The paths are wide and it never gets terribly steep.
 Don’t let the paved trail deceive you at the beginning of your hike.
 Unlike Latourell Falls you will not be able to use a stroller, because the paved path ends and there are quite a few stairs.
 Be sure to keep an eye on your kids.
 There is a bridge to cross and then the path follows along Bridal Creek.